Types of Wood Floors

 Cons

-- Quality engineered hardwood tends to be more expensive
+• Quality engineered hardwood tends to be more expensive compared to solid flooring

-- Market is flooded with low-quality cheap engineered flooring
+• Market is flooded with low-quality products that don't last

 Unfinished Engineered